Busulfan

 Effects on the nervous system

-High doses of busulfan can may make it difficult to sleep.
-Or you may feel dizzy or anxious and less commonly it may make you feel confused.
+It can also make you feel dizzy, confused or restless, but this is less common.
 Tell your doctor or nurse straight away if you notice any of these symptoms.

 Effects on the heart